MohamedAbdo202/News-Application2025/README.md

 • Login Using UI

-• Home Page Show The Articles
+• Home Page Show The Articles In US

-• Create Function To Get The Articles Based on Categories (initial= Bussiness)
+• Create Function To Get The Articles Based on Categories Selection (initial= Bussiness)

 • Article Details Page with full content